Afrobeats: Late-2010s

 The latter half of the 2010s also saw prominent American artists experiment with Afrobeats music.
 This is notable due to the difficulty Afrobeats has previously had in accessing the American market.
+In 2016, Nigerian Popstar Ayo Jay enlisted the help of American artists Chris Brown and Fetty Wap to release a remix to his single "Your Number".
+In 2017, Wizkid linked up with Chris Brown for a single titled "African Bad Gyal.”
 In 2018, Swae Lee and Drake released "Won't Be Late", produced by Nigerian artist Tekno.
 In 2019, Janet Jackson released "Made for Now" with production by Harmony Samuels.
 The song was afrobeats, and became a top 10 hit on Adult R&B radio.
 In 2019 two prominent American artists, GoldLink and Beyoncé, both released albums with afrobeats influence.
 GoldLink released Diaspora on June 12, 2019, featuring an afrobeats song as the lead single, "Zulu Screams" and production from P2J.
 GoldLink had also previously made "No Lie" alongside Wizkid back in 2014.
 Beyoncé released The Lion King: The Gift, coinciding with the release of Lion King film released by Disney, on July 19, 2019.
 The album featured artists such as Burna Boy, Mr Eazi, Wizkid, P2J, Yemi Alade, Maleek Berry, Tiwa Savage, and Shatta Wale.
 Mr Eazi and GuiltyBeatz predicted the album would help afrobeats reach a higher level of popularity, especially in the US, than it has yet to achieve.
 In July 2019, Yemi Alade's "Johnny" set the record for the most viewed female African music video on YouTube which made her the second artist with the most views on a single video after Davido.
+In July 2019, Davido and Chris Brown released a music video for their collaboration “Blow My Mind", which at the time became the first video by a Nigerian artist to amass 2 million YouTube views within the first 24 hours of release.
 Afrobeats artist Rema was the first Nigerian musician to land a song on former US president Barack Obama's yearly summer music playlist.
 On August 23, 2019, Jidenna released the afrobeats album 85 to Africa.
-On October 1, American artist Chris Brown released "Lower Body", an afrobeats single featuring Davido.
+On October 1, Chris Brown released "Lower Body", an afrobeats single featuring Davido.
 On October 25, 2019, Akon released a new afrobeats album titled Akonda.